Five students collaborate at a campus table reviewing charts and discussing ideas.

 Two Types of Degrees at Foothill

-A.A.-T – With an Economics Associate in Arts for Transfer, you can learn your Economics fundamentals and also prepare for transfer to California State Universities (CSU).
+With this degree, you can learn your Economics fundamentals and also prepare for transfer to California State Universities (CSU).

 • Actuary